 - MCMi Lectures: MCMi supports lectures that cover a range of topics including guidance development, the policies, procedures, and framework for assessing applications for review, and other timely MCM topics.
 Lectures include:

-- Additional MCM Education Opportunities: FDA encourages staff to further their MCM education through certificate programs, trainings, and by offering continuing education credits.
+- Additional MCM Education Opportunities: FDA encourages staff to further their MCM education through specialized training, and by offering continuing education credits.

-- MCMi Regulatory Science Symposium: FDA’s Medical Countermeasures initiative (MCMi) sponsors an annual Regulatory Science Symposium to exchange ideas on MCM development and explore the latest research.
+- MCMi Regulatory Science Symposium: MCMi has sponsored Regulatory Science Symposia to exchange ideas on MCM development and explore the latest research.

 - Advancing skills of FDA staff: FDA recruits and fosters top talent by providing innovative skill development programs to prepare staff to successfully address the regulatory challenges presented by new areas of science and medicine.